nextwebb/events-system/README.md

-# Simple GO Lang REST API
+# Simple RESTful API implementation for a pub / sub

-> Simple RESTful API implementation for a pub / sub system using HTTP requests
+> Simple RESTful API implementation for a pub / sub system using Nodejs/expressjs

 ## Quick Start